dy/spect/README.md

 > 5. Max utility. <!-- min presentation, min proving. -->

-The API is based on a set of modern framework practices (proxies, vdom/incremental-dom, htm, custom elements, hooks, observers, frp etc.), design research, experiments and proofs.
+The API is based on a set of modern framework practices (proxies, tagged strings, vdom/incremental-dom, htm, custom elements, hooks, observers, frp etc.), design research, experiments and proofs.

 <!--
 Conceptually, app is a set of _reactions_ to changes in some _domain_.